 I took a “go big or go home” approach with my order.
 As you can see, my plate is loaded with food!
 Not only do I have hamburger steak and omurice, I got a potato, salad and a bread roll.
 I really wanted to try the bread roll because Rakeru is pretty famous for them.
 In fact, if you like them, you can buy some to take home with you from the front counter.
 We weren’t sure how well they’d hold up in the luggage so we took a pass.

 That would be one of the biggest mistakes I made because these rolls are delightfully soft and fluffy.
 It’s like biting into a cloud.
 The staff heat them up before they serve it to you and they are heavenly when you add butter to them.
 Do not miss an opportunity to try this!

 When we arrived at the restaurant, we didn’t ask for an English menu.
+But since this Rakeru in Tokyo must see a lot of tourists, they were used to English speakers coming in.
 Their Japanese menu has English to describe the name of the dish.
 The detailed descriptions of the menu items are in Japanese.
 So I completely missed the fact that my rice was curried rice versus Howie who got plain rice with his omurice.
 No matter because I loved how flavorful it made my omurice.